FormerLurker/ArcWelderPlugin/README.md

 Note:  You can combine prefixes and postfixes if you like.

+#### Source File Options
+* **Source File Deletion** - Arc welder can delete the source file in most situations.
+It will never delete the source file if it is currently printing, or if the source file is overwritten by the welded gcode.
+The options are:
+  * *Disabled* - The source file will never be deleted.
+  * *Always Delete Source File* - The source file will always be deleted if possible.
+  * *Delete After Automatic Processing* - Files that are automatically processed (see the *File Preprocessing Type* setting) will be automatically deleted when possible.
+  * *Delete After Manual Processing* - Files that are manually processed (see the *File Preprocessing Type* setting) will be automatically deleted when possible.

 #### Printer Settings
 Arc welder needs to know one property of your printer's firmware to guarantee accurate results in all slicers and with all start/end gcode: G90/G91 influences extruder.

 * **Use Octoprint Printer Settings** -  Octoprint has a setting for *G90/G91 influences extruder*  in the *Features* tab.
 Enabling *Use Octoprint Printer Settings* will cause **Arc Welder** to use OctoPrint's setting.
 Default: Enabled
-* **G90/G91 Influence Extruder** - If *Use Octoprint Printer Settings* is unchecked, **Arc Welder** will use this setting to determine if the G90/G91 command influences your extruder's axis mode.
+* **G90/G91 Influence Extruder** - If *Use Octoprint Feature Settings* is unchecked, **Arc Welder** will use this setting to determine if the G90/G91 command influences your extruder's axis mode.
 In general, Marlin 2.0 and forks should have this box checked.
 Many forks of Marlin 1.x should have this unchecked, like the Prusa MK2 and MK3.
 I will try to add a list of printers and the proper value for this setting at some point, as well as a gcode test script you can use to determine what setting to use.
 Keep in mind that most slicers produce code that will work fine no matter what setting you choose here.
 Default: Disabled

 #### Notification Settings
 These settings allow you to control the notification toasts and progress display.